Quodatum/xqlint/Readme.md

 This project began as a fork of the marvelous [wcandillon/xqlint](https://github.com/wcandillon/xqlint). but many features have been added and some, such as JSONiq support, removed.

- `quodatum/xqlint` has been used as a drop-in replacement for `wcandillon/xqlint` in the following projects:
+ Earlier versions `quodatum/xqlint` have been used as a drop-in replacement for `wcandillon/xqlint` in the following projects:

 * the [Ace editor](https://github.com/ajaxorg/ace)
 * [XML tools](https://github.com/DotJoshJohnson/vscode-xml) DotJoshJohnson's VS code extension

+Due to changes in the range object this is no longer as simple.
 # Installation

 XQlint is published on [npm](https://www.npmjs.com/package/@quodatum/xqlint)